Available for January start

 Real-world learning with our UK-based residential

-As part of the MSc, you will be required to attend a two-and-a-half-day residential at our campus in Derby if you choose either of the optional modules Geomatic Monitoring and Asset Engineering or Sustainable Construction Methods and Materials.
-This will enable you to apply the skills and knowledge you have acquired in a practical setting, allowing you to gain experience using state-of-the-art equipment found on site.
-This can be a great opportunity to network and make industry links, meeting others from your course as well as your tutors.
+The residential enables you to apply the skills and knowledge you have acquired in a practical setting, allowing you to gain experience using state-of-the-art equipment found on site.
+It is also a great opportunity to network and make industry links, meeting others from your course as well as your tutors.

 Work towards Chartered Engineer status (CEng)